 Around the new year in 1946, the Nathansons moved their factory across the street to the location that is now the Corkscrew Pointe, located on the corners of Pearl Street and Riverside Drive.
 The move afforded them more spacious quarters for larger equipment, allowing for the expansion of the business.
 The former occupant of the site was the McHenry Tent and Awning Company.
 This company left the Riverside location after the end of World War II after providing tents and other materials for the war effort.

 Part of the reason for the move to the larger location was the desire to make a larger selection of clothing.
 Besides dresses, the Riverside Manufacturing Co. also made house coats, jackets and even fan covers and variety of other items.
 There were about 35-40 women working at the company at any given time, with spacious accommodations for staff to do their work.
-It was advertised that a girl could make a minimum of .50 a day, with the opportunity to make much more.
+It was advertised that a girl could make a minimum of .50 an hour, with the opportunity to make much more.
 Each person performed a specific task, such as stitching seems or sewing buttons.
 Garments were started in the second floor, when they were ready, the partially finished item was slid down a chute to the first floor.
 The factory had many windows allowing for lots of natural light, which would assist with the intricate work of making the garments.
 It was noted that it only took a matter of minutes to complete a dress.

 One of the main issues facing the Company at its old location was the processes of pressing and cutting.
 In moving to the Pearl Street location, new equipment could be brought over that could do both.
 In being able to press their own garments, materials could be sent directly to larger chain stores that would then sell the merchandise.
 Likewise, by being able to cut their own fabric before working on it, the Nathansons would manage to have more control on what was cut and how, as well as not have to pay someone else to do it.
 The main store that the Nathansons sold to was The Cotton Store, which was a fairly prevalent chain at the time.